 Social media has transformed how brands handle complaints, respond to customer needs and expectations, and conduct customer experience management.

-If you aren’t already providing social care and support, here’s something to consider: 54% of customers prefer social media for customer service over phone or email.
+If you aren’t already providing social care and support, here’s something to consider: 54% of customers prefer social media for customer service over the phone or email.

 It makes sense to extend the scope of your efforts to include business review sites.
 This allows you to see the bigger picture and identify and resolve customer issues, while also creating new opportunities to foster customer loyalty.